the1lab/1lab/src/Cat/Internal/Base.lagda.md

 We will now start our project of relativisng category theory to arbitrary bases.
 Suppose $\ica{C}, \ica{D}$ are internal categories: what are the maps between them?
-Reasoning diagramatically, they are the morphisms between object-objects and morphism-objects that preserve source, target, commute with identity, and commute with composition.
+Reasoning diagrammatically, they are the morphisms between object-objects and morphism-objects that preserve source, target, commute with identity, and commute with composition.